- Change of address

 Where a property is eligible for charitable relief and small business relief, charitable relief only will apply.
 Where a property is eligible for rural rate relief and small business rate relief, rural rate relief only will apply.
 Any transitional relief will be applied before any small business rate relief is applied.

-From 1 April 2014 the criteria for eligibility to pay the lower multiplier will continue until March 2017.
-Every occupied property with a Rateable Value of less than £18,000 will pay the lower multiplier of 48.4p in the £ rather than the standard 49.7p for 2016/17 regardless of whether it is the ratepayer’s only occupied property, unless the rate payer is also in receipt of a mandatory rate relief.
+From the 1 April 2017 every occupied property with a Rateable Value of less than £51,000 will pay the lower multiplier of 46.6p in the Pound rather than the standard 47.9p for 2017/18 regardless of whether it is the ratepayer’s only occupied property, unless the rate payer is also in receipt of a mandatory rate relief.

 We will automatically apply this lower multiplier to eligible properties - you do not need to do anything.